cgowling/ELLIS_summer_school_veg_forecast/README.md

 $ ssh-keygen -t rsa -b 4096 -C "<your_email>@example.com"
 ```

-Add to ssh config file
+Create a config file  (unless you already have one)

 ```shell
 emacs ~/.ssh/config
 ```

-Add this to your config file, ensuring file
+Add this to your config file, ensuring the file specified matches the public key you just created.
 ```text
 Host github.com
   AddKeysToAgent yes
   UseKeychain yes
   IdentityFile ~/.ssh/id_ed25519
 ```

 copy contents of  your public key and add a new key to  your github account